medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 3. `cd` into the `cht-core/scripts/docker-helper-4.x/` directory
 4. Run the script with `./cht-docker-compose.sh`

 Here is a video of the beta version being run on 8 Nov 2022.
-The video references `lazydocker` which is [a great way](https://github.com/jesseduffield/lazydocker) to monitor which containers are running:
+The video references `lazydocker` which is [a great way](https://github.com/jesseduffield/lazydocker) to monitor and control your local docker environment:

 {{< youtube -x9zr8R2hP4 >}}